 For dogs that are housed singly with less than twice the minimum recommended floor area, exercise must be provided and may include:

 - Releasing one or more dogs into an animal room or other enclosed area for at least 15 to 20 minutes three times each week.
 Compatible animals of the same sex may be released into the exercise area concurrently.
 Interaction with other dogs or humans during this exercise period is strongly recommended.
 Exercise periods should be recorded in the daily log of the animal room.

 - Walking dogs indoors on a leash for at least 15 minutes five to seven days a week.
 This will be the responsibility of the investigator.

-- Similar activities approved by the institutional veterinarian.
+- Exercise activities approved by the institutional veterinarian.

 NOTE: Forced exercise such as swimming or treadmills does not meet the exercise requirements.

 Animals maintained in a laboratory environment tend to be less active than free-ranging animals and should have the opportunity to exhibit species-typical activity patterns.
 Federal regulations state that dogs should be provided with additional opportunities for activity when they are housed in areas that are less than twice the recommended space1,2.
 Activities may include being walked on a leash, having access to a run, or being moved into another area (such as a room, larger cage, or outdoor pen) for social contact, play, or exploration1.
 Dogs benefit from positive human interaction3, so including social interaction with humans during exercise is also recommended1.